PoE and a Non-PoE switch

 You can quickly move a PoE system from one place to another at the switch level.
 PoE acts on a plug-and-play mechanism, so you do not have to reprogram an entire network to add or remove any device.

-● Saves money and time: There is no additional requirement for electrical wires, outlets.
+● Saves money and time: There is no additional requirement for electrical wires or outlets.
 So, the time and money required for installation and maintenance are reduced.

 ● Safe: PoE devices are mainly used to power devices that do not consume much power.
 The total amount of current flowing through the circuit is lesser, and there is no involvement of high power lines, so there is no risk of short courses.